chaynHQ/bloom-frontend/README.md

 ### Merge and Deployment flow

 1. When a pull request is approved, **squash and merge** the pull request into `develop`.
 Merging a pull request into `develop` will trigger a deployment to the [staging preview url](https://bloom-frontend-git-develop-chaynhq.vercel.app/).
-A new pull request `Merge Develop onto Main` will be automatically created when `develop` is ahead of `main`, to prompt a merge to production - note it can take 10-15 minutes for this pull request to appear and Github Actions to complete
+A new pull request `Merge Develop onto Main` will be automatically created when `develop` is ahead of `main`

 2. This new `Merge Develop onto Main` pull request will be aligned to the [staging preview url](https://bloom-frontend-git-develop-chaynhq.vercel.app/) and should be retested where multiple changes have been made - this may not be required where changes are unrelated and were all tested individually